Want to grow weed at home?

 A traditional, cost effective and often used medium for growing crops is soil.
 Soil is (dirt!) cheap and reliable for the growth of any plant.

-The other common medium is hydroponics, a way of growing plants without soil, using mineral nutrients in water.
+The other common medium—especially for growing weed indoors—is hydroponics, a way of growing plants without soil, using mineral nutrients in water.
 There are various different kinds of hydroponic systems, but they all allow you to grow a plant out of season and indoors.

 However, a hydroponic solution needs thorough monitoring.
 A little error in the chemical solution can become the reason for a whole crop’s devastation.